-Understanding these sources and the costs that they encompass gives shippers a more precise picture to work form.
+Understanding these sources and their costs gives shippers a more precise picture to work from.
 It is easier to secure the best price by pairing the best shipping load with the correct shipping method.

 What Impacts and Influences the Total Cost of Load Transportation